 Days 4 - 5: Liwonde National Park

-Today we travel South to Liwonde National Park where we safari by jeep and boat!
+Today we travel south to Liwonde National Park where we safari by jeep and boat!
 Liwonde National Park is a true evocative of a vanishing Africa.
 Here you can experience the best of Malawian safaris.
 Hippos bask in slow moving pools and crocodiles lurk on mudflats.
 Here is the dream of an Africa that has lured explorers along this very river into the heart of Africa.
 Bird life is prolific (top birding locations in Southern Africa.)
 Cheetah have recently been re-introduced to the park and there are plans to introduce lions and leopards as well.
 We will also visit a local village to experience a glimpse of local life.
 Optional early morning walking safari (no extra charge).

 Day 6: Kungoni Center of Culture and Art (Mua Mission) to Lilongwe

 Days 7 - 9: South Luangwa, Zambia, Game Drives

 Today we depart early to travel to the border of Zambia, where our destination is South Luangwa, where we will spend the next three nights.
-Here we enjoy game drives in search of big game.
-Our camp is set on the Luangwa River.
+Here we enjoy game drives in search of big game including the elusive leopard.
 An abundance of wildlife such as elephants, monkeys, hippos and a wide variety of antelope often pass through the camp.
-Keep your cameras with you at all times as the safari does not stop when you get to the lodge.
-After the safaris, the "hippo friendly" swimming pool is perfect for sun bathing and cooling off while relaxing but still keeping an eye out for wildlife.
-Dinner and overnight in South Luangwa. (shared facilities)
+Keep your cameras with you at all times as the safari does not stop when you get to the lodge.... the wildlife comes through the camp!

 Day 10: To Lower Zambezi (via Lusaka)

 Days 11 - 12: Lower Zambezi River & National Park, Safari by Boat